philipturner/molecular-renderer/Sources/HardwareCatalog/README.md

 - Each file contains a Markdown file, located in the same directory as the source folder.
 - The author of the part must be stated at the very top.
 If there are multiple others, state them in the order of greatest contribution.
 If two authors have equal contribution, state them alphabetically.
 - At least one clear image of the part must be present afterward.
 If not created with the MolecularRenderer ray tracer, the repo maintainer will eventually replace the image.
+- Each parameter for instantiating the Swift data structure must be labeled on the documentation page.

 API Rules:
 - Each part or assembly is a Swift data structure.
 Code must adhere to mutable value semantics and Swift [API design guidelines](https://www.swift.org/documentation/api-design-guidelines).
 - There are no rules as to what properties, members, or initializers a part must contain.
 Good practices may be discovered after designing several parts, then enforced by revising old non-conforming parts.
 - If possible, each indexed item should be parametric.
 The constructor should accept multiple parameters that change the part's geometry.
 You must test the part under a large range of reasonable parameter combinations.
 - If any parameter combination will produce a non-functional part, you must throw a Swift error.
 These initializers would be throwing initializers (append the `throws` keyword to the initializer declaration).
 Such initializers will typically be called with `try!`, but sometimes the user may wish to handle it more gracefully.
+- Parameter types:
+  - Integer parameters should use the Swift `Int` type (a 64-bit integer) unless there is good reason to use a different integral type.
+  - Floating-point parameters should use the Swift `Float` type (a 32-bit real number) unless there is significant need for using double precision.

 ## Index